 Lunathi Mampofu (born March 7, 1987) is a 36 year-old South African movie star who wears many hats as an actress, as well as a gospel and opera musician.
 Mampofu has also displayed competence in fashion designing and can hold her own as a casting director after she has proven her worth in stage productions.

-Mampofu has always believed the performing arts to be her forte, thus, she started early, going on to hone her skills at the South African School of Motion Picture Medium and Live Performance and the New York Film Academy.
-After she recorded her professional on-screen debut on the set of Isikizi, the Cape Town-born actress went ahead to score her break-out role in the drama series Ingozi.
-She attained another level of fame by depicting the character of Benni in the SA telenovela, entitled The Queen, but this is just the tip of the iceberg.
+Mampofu has always believed the performing arts to be her forte.
+Thus, she started early, honing her skills at the South African School of Motion Picture Medium and Live Performance and the New York Film Academy.
+After she recorded her professional on-screen debut on the set of Isikizi, the Cape Town-born actress scored her break-out role in the drama series Ingozi.
+She attained another level of fame by depicting the character of Benni in the SA telenovela entitled The Queen, but this is just the tip of the iceberg.

 Lunathi Mampofu Was Born and Raised In Cape Town

 Lunathi Mampofu’s date of birth is the 7th of March 1987 and the South African movie and television actress was born in Cape Town.
 Her parents have been identified as Patrick Mampofu and his wife, Nosabata Mampofu however; their individual professions have never been mentioned.

 When quizzed about her biggest inspiration, Lunathi was quick to mention her parents.
 According to the Cape Town native who described Patrick and Nosabata Mampofu as awesome, her parents are the most understanding and liberal beings she has ever met.

 She said their faith is the type that can move mountains and they never hesitate to show love to every single soul they come across.
 Lunathi’s parents she said, have a drive that is beyond normal and they love to be parents to everyone.
 Concluding, the actress said Patrick and Nosabata have been very inspiring to watch.